-Your WLCC membership helps support our investigations about the health and vitality of Williams Lake.
+Your WLCC membership helps support our research activities into the health and vitality of Williams Lake.
 The WLCC gets action.

-- Research on plant and bird species contributed to the Nature Conservancy of Canada (NCC) creation of the Shaw Wilderness Park - Water monitoring, road salt monitoring and relationships with HRM led to stopping road salt on streets close to the lake - Monitoring of development proposals led to changes in developer plans to the benefit of Williams Lake
+- Documentation of plant and bird species contributed to the Nature Conservancy of Canada (NCC) creation of the Shaw Wilderness Park - Water monitoring, road salt monitoring and relationships with HRM led to stopping road salt on streets close to the lake - Tracking of development proposals led to changes in developer plans to the benefit of Williams Lake - Bird walks are held in late spring in conjunction with Captain William Spry Public Library - The provincial government has committed to repair the dam and has begun the engineering research to design the project